Auto Insurance - Frequently Asked Questions

 - DO NOT admit being "at fault" or discuss your insurance coverage

-- Notify us (or your agent) as soon as practicable
+Notify us (or your agent) as soon as possible

 (report a claim)